Aerotrén: Technology

-The train is composed of four cars, each holding 26 passengers and making of a total of 104 passengers per train.
+The train is composed of four cars, each holding 26 passengers for a total of 104 passengers per train.
 An option was included for lengthening the original four car train to six cars, providing an increase from 540 pphpd up to 800 pphpd.

 Operations

 Only connecting passengers can use the system, who must have a valid flight boarding pass to board.
 Travel time is 5:45 minutes and the train pauses (dwells) for 60 seconds on each station.
 When the system closes for maintenance, passengers are ferried between both terminals in buses.